Faculty

 Dr Grove has provided professional education in the field of behavioral medicine for healthcare practitioners worldwide for more than 40 years.
 He has authored numerous journal articles as well as having served for many years as an editor for various professional journals.
 He has been involved in the development of psychophysiological monitoring instrumentation, both hardware and software, for more than 30 years.
 During this time he has specialized in the development of software applications for psychophysiological assessment and behavioral management of dysfunctional learning embedded in physiology, e.g., muscle pattern learning and its role in a wide variety of physical and psychological complaints.
 These applications have provided a foundational platform for conducting research and clinical studies in fields stretching from orthodontics to psychology.

-Maria Katsamanis, Psy.D., Clinical Psychologist
+Maria Katsamanis, Psy.D., clinical psychologist

 Dr. Katsamanis earned her Psy.D.
 (2003) and M.S.
 (2000) degrees in clinical psychology from the Carlos Albizu University (Miami Campus), her M.A. degree in psychology from Adelphi University in 2001, and her B.A. degree in International Relations from American University in 1996.
 She served as Clinical Instructor (2005-2008), and serves as Clinical Assistant Professor (2008-present) and as Associate Clerkship Director for the University of Medicine and Dentistry of the New Jersey Robert Wood Johnson Medical School, in Piscataway NJ.
 She is the co-founder of Spring Reins of Hope, LLC and serves as their Executive Director of Mental Health Services.